Uniqueness of the second eigenspace of the interchange process: Setup and main results

 \subsection{The branching rule for restricted and induced representations}

-Sometimes we wish to restrict an irrep $S^\mu$ of $\mathfrak{S}_n$ to $\mathfrak{S}_{n-1}$ (resp.\@ induce $S^\mu$ to $\mathfrak{S}_{n+1}$).
-This goes by the {\bf branching rule} as follows.
+Sometimes we wish to restrict an irreducible representation $S^\mu$ of $\mathfrak{S}_n$ to $\mathfrak{S}_{n-1}$ (resp.\@ induce $S^\mu$ to $\mathfrak{S}_{n+1}$).
+The restriction and induction decompositions are governed by the \textbf{branching rule}.
 Given the Young diagram for $\mu \vdash n$, an \emph{inner corner} of $\mu$ is a box in $\mu$ whose removal leaves the Young diagram of a partition of $n-1$.
 Any partition attained by such a removal is denoted $\mu-\Box$.
 Conversely, an \emph{outer corner} of $\mu$ is a box not in $\mu$ whose addition produces the Young diagram of a partition of $n+1$.
 Any partition attained by such an addition is denoted $\mu+\Box$.